 Disparities in Treatment

 August 18, 2014.
 C.A.S.E. submitted comments to the Substance Abuse and Mental Health Services Administration (SAMHSA) on its Strategic Plan, Leading Change 2.0: Advancing the Behavioral Health of the Nation 2015-2018.
-In our comments, we requested that foster and adopted children be recognized as a vulnerable population that experiences unique disparities in treatment due to workforce shortages of adoption competent mental health professionals.
+In our comments, we requested that children who are adopted and in foster care be recognized as a vulnerable population that experiences unique disparities in treatment due to workforce shortages of adoption-competent mental health professionals.
 View our comments: Policy Aug 18 2014 CASE SAMHSA Comments.

 National Adoption Competency Mental Health Training Initiative

 June 25, 2014.
 Eleven Senators sent a letter to the Administration for Children and Families (ACF) supporting efforts to develop a National Adoption Competency Mental Health Training Initiative, and advising the ACF of the unique competencies of C.A.S.E. in the field of adoption competency.
 C.A.S.E. is pleased to have been awarded the contract to collaborate with the ACF to develop this initiative, including new training curriculums for child welfare staff and clinicians.
 View the letter from the Senators: Policy June 25 2014 ACF CASE

 Improve Mental Health Services

 September 16, 2013.
 C.A.S.E. provided comments to the Senate Finance Committee in response to their request for suggestions on how to improve mental health services.
 Our recommendations focused on 1) the need for a trained, highly qualified, mental health workforce to the nation’s young people with foster care experiences, and 2) foster and adoptive families’ needs to both identify and affordably access mental health professionals that are trained to meet their unique needs.
 View C.A.S.E. comments: Policy Sept 16 2013 CASE Finance Letter

 Use of Title IV-E Training Funds